noahehall/nodeproto/README.md

     - every cmd comes with a `npm run DO:THIS:HELP` to see the help
   - the scripts
     - `npm run lerna:help` see lerna help
-    - `npm run lerna:bootstrap` bootstrap the monorepo + hoist
+    - `npm run lerna:bootstrap` install dependencies in each package + hoisting common ones
+    - `npm run lerna:start` run the start script in each package for development
+    - `npm run lerna:test` run the test script in each package